Key Takeaways

 You can check the backgrounds of investment advisors on the SEC’s website.

-If you want to research the background and experience of financial brokers, advisors and firms, you can look on FINRA’s Broker Check site, which covers both state and federally registered professionals.
+To research the background and experience of financial brokers, advisors and firms, look on FINRA’s Broker Check site, which covers both state and federally registered professionals.

 Beware of advisors who make promises they can’t fulfill.
-Don’t trust them if they brag that they’ll beat the market.
+Don’t trust those who brag that they’ll beat the market.
 Also, don’t believe in guaranteed high rates of return without high risk.

 • Unlicensed advisors selling unregistered securities, which can include stocks, bonds, hedge funds and oil or gas deals